 - The image you’ve chosen to appear on the card meets the photo requirements

-After we’ve verified your eligibility, we’ll send you an email letting you know the status of your application.
-If you have an unknown or uncharacterized discharge status, your application will take more time to process while we verify your eligibility.
+Then we’ll send you an email letting you know the status of your application.
+If you have an unknown or uncharacterized discharge status, your application will take more time to process.
 (We may need to request your records from the National Personnel Records Center.)

-If you receive an email from us asking for additional information or evidence to process your application, you’ll need to sign in to AccessVA and update your application with the information we ask for.
+If you receive an email from us asking for additional information or evidence to process your application, you’ll need to sign in to AccessVA and update your application.

 Replace your Veteran ID Card if it gets lost or stolen